NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/guild-instances/+page.svelte.md

 ---

 # Guild Instances
 The guild instances, accessible in the guild panel -> guild instance tab, are a series of dungeons that can be run by guild members.
-They are a great way to get some extra rewards, and can be run every week.
+They are a great way to get some extra rewards, and can be run every week per character.

 ![Location in UI](https://i.imgur.com/PGr1Kdb.png)